godotengine/godot-docs/classes/class_hseparator.rst

 Description
 -----------

 Horizontal separator.
 See :ref:`Separator<class_Separator>`.
-It is used to separate objects vertically, though (but it looks horizontal!).
+Even though it looks horizontal, it is used to separate objects vertically.